mietek/halcyon-website/pages/tutorial/index.md

 -----> Extending .bash_profile
 ```

-Halcyon is now installed and ready to use:
+Halcyon is now ready to use:

 ```
 $ which halcyon